-What is Women’s Health physiotherapy and how can it help me?
+What is Pelvic Floor and Womens Health physiotherapy and how can it help me?

 Seeing a Women's Health Physiotherapist can be a life changing moment and help with a number of problems.
-One in three women are affected from pelvic pain or pelvic girdle dysfunction.
+One in three women are affected by pelvic pain or pelvic girdle dysfunction.
 It can take an average of 3 years for a woman to consult with their GP or to see a women's health physiotherapist.
-The wider ramifications are the development of co-health problems through reduced exercise, depression and relationship breakdown.
-Women's health physiotherapy is essential after giving birth and can prevent future problems with pelvic floor weakness and continence.
-At Core Body Clinic, our women's health physiotherapists are experts in the treatment of pelvic pain and dysfunction.
+Women's health physiotherapy is essential after giving birth and can prevent future problems with pelvic floor weakness, stress incontinence and regaining confidence with sport and sexual function.

 Many conditions can be split into two categories: Pain and/or Weakness.

 Pain conditions can be caused becasue of a number of reasons, some of which are listed below.
-Weakness relats to incontinence that is often related to child birth.
-Many women we see may wait years before seeking help, often making the assumption that wearing pads or coughing or sneezing and experiencing a leak is the natural course of life.
-Many women stop exercising or leak when tey run, again thinking this is normal and they cant do anything about it.
-We know this is wrong and we have helped 100's of women since opening our doors in 2015.
+Weakness relates to incontinence that is caused by the birth of a child and the trauma caused as the baby exists the birth canal.
+Many women we see have waited years before seeking help, often making the assumption that wearing pads or coughing or sneezing and experiencing a leak is the natural course of life.
+Many women stop exercising or leak when they run, again thinking this is normal and they cant do anything about it.
+We know this is wrong and we have helped 1000's of women since opening our doors in 2014.

 Below is a list of the common things we treat: